patrickfuchs/buildH/docs/installation.md

 pytest
 ```

 All tests should pass.
-If anything fails, [open an issue](https://github.com/patrickfuchs/buildH/issues).
+If anything fails, please [open an issue](https://github.com/patrickfuchs/buildH/issues).